felixleopoldo/benchpress/docs/source/available_graphs.rst

 ``graph``
 ===============

 Several possibilities exist for defining the graph component, depending on whether we wish to draw random graphs from a given distribution, or maybe provide a given structure on which we wish to perform a benchmarking study.
 Below is the list of currently available modules.
-The rules and corresponding scripts are located in *workflow/rules/graph/* and *workflow/scripts/graph/*, respectively.

 .. list-table::